Skip to main content

 Sharing semantics

-Sharing a database
+Sharing a database with SQL

-You can share databases with teammates by creating a SHARE object, which contains a URL that contains a hard-to-discover UUID.
+You can share databases with teammates by creating a SHARE object, which contains a URL that contains a long UUID.
 Shares can be read by anyone with the URL by attaching them as databases.

 To share a database: